Ares-Developers/Ares-docs/new/buildings/enemywrench.rst

   .. note:: The wrench animation will not show if a building is being attacked
     by a temporal weapon or an enemy building is cloaked.

-.. index:: BuildingTypes; Repair wrench not visible for enemies

 .. versionadded:: 0.8